 In the general election of 1999, women were given the opportunity to run for only 32 out of 193 Parliamentary seats.
 For the election in the State Legislative Assemblies, women were able to run for office for only 8 percent of the total seats (33 out of 394 seats).
-It should be noted, however, that despite the limited seats available to them, about 62.5 percent of the women who run for Parliament won.
+It should be noted, however, that despite the limited seats available to women, about 62.5 percent of the women who contested for Parliament succeeded in winning the seats.
 The equivalent percentage for the win at the State Legislative Assembly level was 69.7 percent.

-In 2004, out of 218 Parliamentary seats 23 were won my women, giving it a marginal increase from the previous election.
-Although the percentage of women Members of Parliament has doubled to 10% since 1982.
-However, only three women have been given ministerial posts and another three made deputy ministers.
-This is not significant considering that Malaysian women's involvement in politics has spanned five decades.
+In 2004, out of 218 Parliamentary seats, 23 were won my women, giving it a marginal increase from the previous election.
+Although the percentage of women Members of Parliament had doubled to 10% since 1982, only three women have been given ministerial posts and another three made deputy ministers.
+This is not significant considering that Malaysian women's involvement in politics had spanned five decades.
 Table 1 clearly shows that changes have been slow in this area although women have been active in politics even before attaining independence.